lspahija/blizzardberry/README.md

 ## Before Launch
 - (Luka) onboard Stripe (complete stripe profile and create products in prod and copy priceIds into .env.production and vercel env)
   - [chatbase pricing analysis spreadsheet](https://docs.google.com/spreadsheets/d/193l-fsgNFZP5GE8UICOLsglPw4NgGHayMAQI_f-bZu8/edit?usp=sharing)
-- (Luka) add validations to ensure user can't create more agents and actions than their tier allows (API validation and in UI take them to pricing page if they try to create more than allowed)
+- (Luka) add validations to ensure user can't create more agents and actions than their tier allows (in UI take them to pricing page if they try to create more than allowed)
 - (Luka) add free tier
 - (Frane) dogfood the product.
 Our app needs to have an agent integrated, and it needs to work well.
 Anybody that visits the site gets an instant useful demo!
 - agent needs to be able to call minified js functions - how does chatbase achieve this?
 - agent needs to be able to list available actions/things it can do if someone asks (maybe there should also be a button for this?)
 - agent needs to be able to explain who it is and what it can do if someone asks
+- make cards look good on pricing page and upgrade page (currently enterprise has been pushed down to a new row and cards go to left)
+- currently if user is not logged in and want to subscribe to a non-free tier, they're redirected to login page which then redirects them to dashboard which lowers conversions because they need to navigate back to pricing page/upgrade page and choose subscribe again. this is bad.

 ## Launch and Sell!
 - https://www.reddit.com/r/SaaS/comments/1700b0w/frustrated_a_similar_tool_took_off_to_180k_mrr